Free AI Legal Research Chat — Cite-Backed Answers

 Important Legal Disclaimer

-No Attorney-Client Relationship: Use of Justee AI does not create an attorney-client relationship.
+No attorney–client relationship.
+Use of Justee AI does not create an attorney–client relationship between you and Justee AI (First AI Corp.) or any of its personnel.
 Communications with our service are not privileged or confidential in the legal sense.

 Performance Estimates (*): All statistics, metrics, and numerical claims on this page — including review times, cost comparisons, accuracy percentages, and database size — are estimates based on internal testing, industry research, and typical use cases.
 Actual results vary based on document type, complexity, length, jurisdiction, and other factors.
 Cost comparisons reference publicly available average attorney rates and are not guaranteed savings.
 "1M+ laws and regulations" refers to the breadth of Justee's reference database and does not imply that every provision is checked against every law for every document.